fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 ### Virtualized Memory and Operating Systems
 The operating system itself can, and will, [virtualize your memory](https://en.wikipedia.org/wiki/Virtual_memory).
-It may at some point decide to spare the main memory, probably because it doesn't have any more, and instead allocate temporary space on the disk to swap in and out of main memory.
+It may at some point decide to spare the main memory, probably because it doesn't have any more, and instead allocates temporary space on the disk to swap in and out of main memory.
 This is painfully slow, but happens seamlessly behind the scenes to be able to continue to allocate more memory for your program.
 The programmer does not have to do anything as the virtualization is hidden.
 Usually, there will be hardware support for the virtualization with components such as a dedicated memory management unit.